 9. Eat Seasonal Produce

-Not only is eating seasonally good for our health, but it’s also good for our wallet.
+Not only is eating seasonally good for our health, but it’s also good for our wallets.
 Have you ever noticed that buying strawberries mid-winter cost more than a tub of ice cream?
 Fruits and vegetables, which can add up, are usually cheaper when they’re in season.
 So it makes sense to buy – and eat – Canadian-grown asparagus in the spring, strawberries and zucchini in the summer, and juicy apples in the fall.

 If you’re not sure what’s in season and when, check out the Food Network’s handy guide.
 Those of us who love spending time in the kitchen can buy seasonal produce in bulk, then transform summer berries into jam, or ripe tomatoes into pasta sauce.
 Or just blanch and freeze vegetables, like corn and fresh peas.